TudorDan/TechInterviewWorkbook/README.md

 #### What is the difference between “const” and “readonly” variables in C#?

+- a "readonly" field can't be assigned after the constructor exits.
-- const fields has to be initialized while declaration only, while readonly fields can be initialized at declaration or in the constructor.
+- const fields have to be initialized whith declaration only, while readonly fields can be initialized at declaration or in the constructor.
 - const variables can declared in methods ,while readonly fields cannot be declared in methods.
 - const fields cannot be used with static modifier, while readonly fields can be used with static modifier.
 - A const field is a compile-time constant, the readonly field can be used for run time constants.